Darius Garland NBA Playoffs Player Props: Cavaliers vs. Knicks

 - This season, he's put up 16.2% of the Cavaliers' attempted field goals, as he's averaging 16.4 per contest.

-- He's attempted 6.0 threes per game, or 15.9% of his team's shots from beyond the arc this season.
+- He's put up 6.0 threes per game, or 15.9% of his team's shots from beyond the arc this season.

-- Garland's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.
+- Garland's Cavaliers average 98.7 possessions per game, fewest among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- Defensively, the Knicks are 12th in the league, giving up 113.1 points per game.
+- On defense, the Knicks have allowed 113.1 points per game, which is 12th-best in the league.

-- Giving up 42 rebounds per contest, the Knicks are the seventh-ranked team in the league.
+- On the glass, the Knicks are ranked seventh in the NBA, giving up 42 rebounds per contest.

-- The Knicks are the 13th-ranked squad in the league, allowing 25.1 assists per game.
+- Giving up 25.1 assists per game, the Knicks are the 13th-ranked team in the NBA.

-- In terms of 3-pointers, the Knicks have allowed 13 makes per game, 25th in the NBA.
+- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked team in the NBA.

 Darius Garland vs. the Knicks